gsforza/emacs-the-adhd-way/docs/04-using-documentation.md

-This might not be that helpful in `Apropos`, but there are also hooks for e.g. `prog-mode`, a specific mode that activates whenever Emacs opens a \'programing buffer\'.
+This might not be that helpful in `Apropos`, but there are also hooks for e.g. `prog-mode`, a specific mode that activates whenever Emacs opens a \'programming buffer\'.
 Here I for example start `hl-line-mode`, which highlights the current line and `display-line-numbers-mode`, which shows the current line number and all the other lines relatively to it.
 I also want Emacs to show matching parentheses when point is near it.
 I